gildasmorvan/similar2logo/README.md

 The segregation model has been proposed by [Thomas Schelling](https://en.wikipedia.org/wiki/Thomas_Schelling) in 1971 in his famous paper [Dynamic Models of Segregation](https://www.stat.berkeley.edu/~aldous/157/Papers/Schelling_Seg_Models.pdf).
 The goal of this model is to show that segregation can occur even if it is not wanted by the agents.

-In our implementation of this model, turtles are located in the grid and at each step, compute an happyness index based on the similarity of other agents in their neighborhood.
+In our implementation of this model, turtles are located in the grid and at each step, compute an happiness index based on the similarity of other agents in their neighborhood.
 If this index is below a value, called here similarity rate, the turtle wants to move to an other location.

 The segregation simulation source code is located in the package `fr.lgi2a.similar2logo.examples.segregation`.
 It contains